mikumikudice/ghost/README.md

 5
 6  !num as ?num pls 1
 7
-8  when ?num sme 3 : rebember 3
+8  when ?num sle 3 : rebember 3

 >>> 0
 >>> 1